Mashek, Missouri

 Extinct hamlet in Missouri, U.S.

-Mashek is an extinct town in Lincoln County, in the U.S. state of Missouri.
+Mashek (/ˈmɑːʃək/ MAH-shək) is an extinct town in Lincoln County, in the U.S. state of Missouri.

 A post office called Mashek was established in 1888, and remained in operation until 1905.
 The community has the name of John Mashek, an early settler.
 It was a Bohemian settlement in the west-central part of the Bedford Township.